The following core values guide our use of technology across all divisions.

 - The way we use technology is matched appropriately to developmental needs and readiness

-For early childhood and lower school students, we choose technology that is intuitive, interactive and application-driven.
+For Lower Elementary students (grades K-2), we choose technology that is intuitive, interactive and application-driven.
 With this in mind, iPads are an appropriate match because their design is premised on simplicity.
 The touchscreens make these devices highly interactive without requiring the fine motor skills needed to use a stylus.
 Even our youngest students can begin to navigate the menus with very little instruction.
 At this level, skills are emerging more independently.
 Applications targeting specific skills (reading, math operations, and music note reading) allow us to address the individual needs of our students.

 Middle School (Grades 6–8)